 The major activity of this project is communication.
-Please use, and follow the online cross-cultural netiquette recommended by Merryfield, below.
+Please use active listening skills, and follow the online cross-cultural netiquette recommended by Merryfield, below.
 We expect you to abide by these rules, which will reduce frustration, build trust, and allow the conversations to become valuable life experiences.
 You Turkish counterparts may not speak English, so we ask that you exhibit patience and understanding when waiting for their responses.

 Netiquette for Communicating Online across Cultures